timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

 This complements the "convergent," solution-focused approach in [Questioning the Process](https://timothyb0912.github.io/blog/psychology/2021/07/17/Question-the-Process.html).
-See [Divergence and Convergence](https://fortelabs.com/blog/divergence-and-convergence-the-two-fundamental-stages-of-the-creative-process/) by Tiago Forte for more on these paired stages of creative endeavors, such as problem solving and learning.
+See [Divergence and Convergence](https://fortelabs.com/blog/divergence-and-convergence-the-two-fundamental-stages-of-the-creative-process/) by Tiago Forte for more on these paired stages of creative endeavors.
+Here, recall that problem solving and learning are both creative processes.

-Relatedly, today's post can be seen as counterbalancing [More choices, faster](https://timothyb0912.github.io/blog/reading/2021/03/31/More-choices-faster.html).
+Relatedly, today's post counterbalances our thoughts in [More choices, faster](https://timothyb0912.github.io/blog/reading/2021/03/31/More-choices-faster.html).
 There, we emphasized making decisions quickly but "only as fast as we won’t regret them."
-If we have parts of mind that are conflicted over a decision, then by default some parts will regret our decisions.
+If we have parts of mind that are conflicted over a decision, then by default some parts will regret our choices.
-Today's post is about slowing down in cases of internal conflict to talk through our polarizations, rather than ignoring or "pushing through" them.
+Today's post is about slowing down in cases of internal conflict.
+We aim to talk through our polarizations, rather than ignore or "push through" them.
-The hope is to come to understandings that reflect agreed upon truths of reality and then to come to decisions that meet the needs of all our parts.
+The hope is to come to understandings that reflect agreed upon truths of reality and then to make decisions that meet the needs of all our parts.

 So until next time Young Tim,
 may you benefit from taking the time to stop and think through